luontola/rimworld-love-puddle/README.md

-# Empty Clojure Project
+# Empty ClojureScript Project

-Something to get quickly started with Clojure for a code kata or similar.
+Something to get quickly started with ClojureScript for a code kata or similar.

 ## Requirements